 Village Idiot: This is Revelstoke’s ultimate après ski spot, complete with snowboarding videos on repeat and decor that will make you feel like you’re still on the chairlift.

 Big Eddy Pub: Local swear this joint has the best burgers in town—oh, and there’s a free shuttle so you can spend all night at the pub without worrying about hailing a ride home.

 While hitting the hills is a popular pastime for visitors, locals have a few other fun ways to spend the colder months.
-Drop-in curling is always a crowd favourite, which runs on Friday nights from December to March at the Revelstoke Forum.
-Anyone can show up at the rink and get instructions and equipment, then compete in a lively match of the quintessentially Canadian game.
+One of the most popular is watching a good ol’ hockey game, when the Revelstoke Grizzlies hit the ice.

-There’s lodging to suit all group sizes and budgets, including quirky hostels, retro hotels, boutique properties and alpine resorts.
+There are hotels, glamping, camping and lodges in Revelstoke to suit all group sizes and budgets, including quirky hostels, boutique properties and alpine resorts.
 Top picks for Revelstoke accommodation include: